Shokr/PythonScripts/README.md

-# Python_Playbook
+# Daily Python Scripts
-> My Python_Playbook is collection of tiny programs that each demonstrate a particular concept in Python.
+> Daily Python Scripts is a collection of scripts that each explain a particular concept in Python.

 Usually, I create a new script everyday, scripts for dealing with everything in python.

-Hope my scripts gets you inspired at your work, or even makes you jealous and port them, enhance them, or even create your own ideas,
+Hope my scripts gets you inspired at your work, or even makes you jealous and port them, enhance them, or even create your own ideas.

-Each day i create a directory with the today's date and put my code in, and tweet script on  [@MuhammedShokr](https://twitter.com/MuhammedShokr)
+Each script i create a directory with script and it's all info in , put it in following table with today's date, and tweet script on  [@MuhammedShokr](https://twitter.com/MuhammedShokr) , Post on  [linkedin](https://www.linkedin.com/in/muhammedshokr/).

 ## Table Of Content